Config

 Authentication

-Each project can have one or more authentication strategies enabled.
-When any authentication strategy is defined all requests towards the project must comply with at least one of the strategies.
+Each project can have one or more authentication strategies.
+When any strategy is defined, every request to the project must satisfy at least one of them. eRPC auto-detects which strategy applies based on the request payload (e.g. presence of tokensecret, an Authorization: Bearer … header ⇒ jwt, etc.).

 erpc.yaml